JayC561/hackernews/README.md

 ### npm start

-It will run out react application.
+It will run react application.